companion-cube-lead/DS-USFLab1/README.md

-# DS-USFLab1
-Repo for the first lab and student org activity for DS@USF

 ## DS@USF - Lab 1

 You have been asked as a researcher to analyze the iris dataset which is a collection of features (columns) which descibe the lengths of different parts of a flower in a series of observations, or "examples."